nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

 ## Introduction

-This section covers the elements types for our halfedge mesh, as well as the traversal and utility functions that they offer.
+This section covers the elements types for our surface mesh, as well as the traversal and utility functions that they offer.

-`#!cpp #include "geometrycentral/surface/halfedge_mesh.h"`

 !!! note